Body Kits and Aerodynamics Buyers Guide By Driven By Style LLC

 Next you need to check all the panel gaps and ensure the piece is aligned properly.
 Blemishes and flaws should be circled with a marker so that they can be corrected once the part is removed for paint.
 If he body kit is made of polyurethane it is going to be heavier than the stock bumper in most cases.
 Due to the weight it is usually going to require that custom brackets are added to help support the bumper properly.
 Your body shop will be capable of fabricating the necessary support brackets for you.

 What kind of body shop should I take my body kit to?

 We suggest that our customers avoid collision repair shops and seek out shops that do customization.
 Collision shops work on very tight time frames accustomed to working with OEM components.
 As a result they have a set labor rate for what each job requires in time and material.
 When it comes to a custom body kit there is no book to go by that will tell them that the job will require a certain amount of time and materials.
 Therefore custom shops that work with body kits and custom paint on a regular basis are better experienced for these kinds of jobs.

 What is required to prep my body kit for paint?

-Painting polyurethane parts are less labor intensive compared to fiberglass body kits.
+Painting polyurethane parts are less labor intensive compared to fiberglass.
 For example polyurethane parts often just need the seam lines sanded and cleaned up and then can be put into primer.
 The one specific difference with polyurethane is it requires adhesion promoter to get a good bond when they are painted.
 The paint shop will need to just scuff the finish with a scotch pad to create surface scratches for the adhesion promoter and primer to stick to.
 Additionally the paint will need to have flex agent added so that the paint will be as flexible as the part is.